laegsgaardTroels/the-unsupervised-learning-trick/README.md

-**Purpose:** Show the unsupervised learning trick on the mnist data using a Random Forest.
+**Purpose:** Show the unsupervised learning trick on the mnist data using a Random Forest.<!--more-->

 The unsupervised learning trick is done by creating a new class in a classification problem using simulated data.